This site contains affiliate links. Please see Policies for more information.

 I have readers from all levels of comfort and experience in the kitchen and I receive a lot of questions about recipes.
 To better serve all of my readers, I’ve made a commitment to put a ton of helpful information in all of my recipes.

-If you’d like to skip over the information about how to prepare this dish, cooking tips, and special diet information, please simply scroll to the bottom of the page, where you will find this easy to print healthy Crockpot Jambalaya Recipe.
+In this article you will find ingredient information, detailed cooking instructions, recipe tips, and healthy eating plan calculations.
+If you’d like to skip over all of that, please simply scroll to the bottom of the page, where you will find the nutritional information and easy to print healthy Crockpot Jambalaya recipe box.

 • Celery: Did you know celery is a member of the carrot family?
 The plant and its seeds provide an abundant source of vitamins, minerals, and antioxidants.

-• Poultry Sausage: For this Jambalaya recipe I prefer an andouille chicken sausage.
+• Poultry Sausage: For this Jambalaya recipe I prefer chicken andouille sausage.
 I really love the simple ingredients in the Open Nature brand.

 • Diced tomatoes: Canned diced tomatoes are a staple in every pantry, be sure to opt for the low-sodium variety.